25 Butterfly Spring Nails That Look Elegant and Fresh in 2026

 Apply irregular pieces of iridescent foil flakes in the shape of butterfly wings.
 The broken, reflective texture mimics real butterfly wing scales.

 Who this range is best for: Anyone comfortable with slightly more elaborate nail art and willing to book a salon appointment for application and removal.
-Who should skip this: If you type frequently or work with your hands Pastel Spring Nails 3D elements can snag and lift more easily than flat designs.

 French Tips with Butterfly Details (Ideas 18–21)